Siegfried Wiessner

-Throughout his life, Professor Wiessner has pushed the envelope in favor of social justice, protection of the poor and marginalized.
-In Germany, as a young lawyer in 1980, he safeguarded the due process rights of asylum seekers through a novel interpretation of the country's constitution which was, in essence, adopted by the country's Federal Constitutional Court.
+Throughout his life, Professor Wiessner has pushed the envelope in favor of social justice and the protection of the poor and marginalized.
+In Germany, as a young lawyer in 1980, he safeguarded the due process rights of asylum seekers through a novel interpretation of the country's constitution, which was, in essence, adopted by the country's Federal Constitutional Court.
 Coming to Yale Law School in 1982, he was immersed in that institution's distinctive problem-oriented approach to law, saw it as a liberation from the straitjacket of positivism, and redefined the role of the lawyer as leader and problem solver in society, a "doctor of the social order."
 By taking into account conflicting claims, past trends in decision and evaluating past decisions in light of a public order of human dignity, he suggests developing decisions best suited to maximize access by all to all things humans value.
 He applied this "New Haven Approach" to issues of mass atrocities as well as conflicts over the allocation of resources.

-His main contribution to an order of human dignity worldwide has been, as of yet, his research on, and subsequent development of, the law regarding the rights and status of indigenous peoples.
+His main contribution to an order of human dignity worldwide has been, as of yet, his research on and subsequent development of the law regarding the rights and status of indigenous peoples.
 He first made the argument, laid out in the Harvard Human Rights Journal in 1999, that customary international law protects indigenous peoples' rights to land, their cultural traditions, and self-government.
-As Chair of the International Law Association's Committee on the Rights of Indigenous Peoples he led 30 experts from around the globe to a thorough review of this position, culminating in the organization's emphatic approval of Resolution No. 5/2012 confirming those rights to their lands, culture and autonomy at its meeting in Sofia, Bulgaria in August 2012.
+As Chair of the International Law Association's Committee on the Rights of Indigenous Peoples, he led 30 experts from around the globe to a thorough review of this position, culminating in the organization's emphatic approval of Resolution No. 5/2012 confirming those rights to their lands, culture, and autonomy at its meeting in Sofia, Bulgaria, in August 2012.

-His other abiding achievement is the creation of the Graduate Program in Intercultural Human Rights, founded in 2001.
-This combination of a unique and most successful LL.M.
-Program with a highly selective J.S.D. program requiring publication of students' theses has made St. Thomas known and respected globally and locally.
-Many graduates of the program are now working in the field and transporting values of human dignity.
-In the 303 students graduating from the LL.M. program so far, it sent out "warriors for dignity" who are confidently using the arms of the law and other peaceful instruments to bring about positive change in all four corners of the world.
+Another notable contribution is the establishment of the Graduate Program in Intercultural Human Rights in 2001.
+The program combines an LL.M. degree with a selective J.S.D. track that requires students to publish their theses.
+This structure has contributed to the recognition of St. Thomas at both local and international levels.
+Graduates of the program have pursued careers in human rights and related fields, working in various parts of the world.

-On March 14, 2013, Professor Wiessner received the Law Professor of the Year Award by the humanitarian organization Lawyers to the Rescue.
+As of the reported figure of 303 LL.M. graduates, many have engaged in legal and advocacy work focused on human dignity and social change.
+On March 14, 2013, Professor Wiessner received the Law Professor of the Year Award from the humanitarian organization Lawyers to the Rescue.